sphinx-contrib/confluencebuilder/doc/tutorial.rst

 Documentation of the project should now be published to the Confluence site.

-For users who set the dryrun option above (``confluence_publish_dryrun``), they may inspect the output of the run to confirm what the publish event will perform.
+For users who set the dryrun option above (:lref:`confluence_publish_dryrun`), they may inspect the output of the run to confirm what the publish event will perform.
 If the desired result is observed, a user can remove the dryrun option and re-invoke the build/publish command to publish onto the configured Confluence instance.